Nick Perkins: Professional career

 After going undrafted in the 2019 NBA draft, Nick Perkins signed with the Los Angeles Lakers for NBA Summer League play.
 On July 3, 2019, Nick Perkins put up 20 points and 11 rebounds in an NBA Summer League win over the Sacramento Kings.
 Despite a good performance in the 2019 NBA Summer League, Nick Perkins was not offered a training camp contract going into the NBA Preseason.

 On August 10, 2019, Perkins signed with the Niigata Albirex BB of the Japanese B.League.
 On November 10, he scored 34 points in a 97-92 overtime victory over the Sunrockers Shibuya.
 He averaged over 20 points and 9 rebounds per game in Japan.
 Perkins signed with New Basket Brindisi of the Lega Basket Serie A on August 9, 2020.

 A year later, on August 9, 2020, Perkins signed in Italy with New Basket Brindisi in the Serie A for one year.
 Perkins averaged 13.4 points and 5.4 rebounds per game.
 He inked a two-year extension with the team on July 18, 2021.

 Perkins has participated in The Basketball Tournament (TBT), an annual $1 million winner-take-all tournament, for Blue Collar U, a team primarily rostered with Buffalo alumni.
 In TBT 2021, the team reached the semifinals before being eliminated by Team 23.
 In TBT 2022, Blue Collar U won the tournament and $1 million prize.
 Perkins was named to the All-Tournament Team in both 2021 and 2022.

+On July 21, 2023, Perkins signed with Nagasaki Velca of the Japanese B.League.

+On March 30, 2024, Perkins signed with Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).

+On July 30, 2024, Perkins signed with TSG GhostHawks of the P. League+.